Opoku Ware I

-Opoku Ware I (born 1700–1750) was the 2nd Asantehene of Oyoko heritage, who ruled the Ashanti Empire.
-He is credited with being the "empire builder" of the Ashanti.
+Opoku Ware I was the 2nd Asantehene of Oyoko heritage, who ruled the Ashanti Empire.
+Between 1718 and 1722, Opoku Ware became Asantehene during a period of civil disorder after the death of the 1st Asanthene.
+From 1720 to 1721, Opoku established his power.

+Throughout his reign, Opoku carried out a series of campaigns that expanded the Ashanti Empire across what is today Ghana and eastern Ivory Coast.
+In domestic affairs, the Asantehene supported industry and manufacturing.
+He also carried out state reforms that include the creation of new offices for the administration of the state.
+At the latter part of his reign, Opoku Ware initiated a reform to reduce the power of the chiefs who administered the provinces of the empire.
+This reform led to a conspiracy that was repressed by the Asantehene.
+Opoku Ware died in 1750, unable to complete the reform.
+He was succeeded by Kusi Obodom.

+Ascension

+Sources vary for the death of Opoku Ware's predecessor Osei Kofi Tutu I. Scholars such as Ivor Wilks, John Kofi Fynn and Albert Adu Boahen argue the death date of Osei Kofi Tutu was around 1712 or 1717.
+Scholars and historians including Margaret, Wilks and Boahen also argue that Osei Kofi Tutu I died during the campaign against the Akyem.
+The ascension of Opoku Ware occurred between 1718 and 1722 after civil strife following the death of Osei Kofi Tutu I. From 1720 - 1721, Opoku Ware was able to establish his power as Asantehene.

 Reign

 Campaigns

 Opoku Ware subdued a revolt by the Akyem, Wassa, Aowin and Denkyira.
-This commenced with an attack on Akyem in 1720-21.
+This commenced with an attack on Akyem in 1720–21.
 In the early 18th century, Aowin King Ebrimoro invaded Kumasi.
+The capital was sacked in the process and Ashanti royals including Opoku Ware's mother, were taken into captivity or massacred.
 This invasion was defeated by Opoku Ware.
 Between 1719 and 1722, the Ashanti defeated the Aowin, claiming Ahafo which was an Aowin territory, as a part of the Ashanti Empire.
 In 1723-24 Opoku oversaw the invasion of the Bono state which made Bono a part of the empire.

 In 1726, Ashanti invaded Wassa forcing Wassa King Ntsiful I to move his capital to Abrade near the coast until the 19th century.
 In 1732, the Ashanti Empire invaded Western Gonja and Gyaman as well as Banda in 1740.
 Two years later, the Ashanti incorporated the Akyem states of Abuakwa and Kotoku.
-Eastern Gonja was absorbed into the state by 1744 with the conquest of Dagbon occuring from 1744-45.
+In the process, the Ashanti occupied Accra and the coastal towns to its east.
+The Ga-Adangbe of the southeastern plains, represented by Accra ruler Tete Ahene Akwa, accepted Ashanti overrule but the Ga were able to negotiate an exception from paying tribute.
+After the conquest of the Akyem states in 1742, the Dutch paid a regular stipend on trade goods to Ashanti as rent to occupy the 17th century fort and land at Accra.
+Eastern Gonja was absorbed into the state by 1744 with the conquest of Dagbon occurring from 1744 to 1745.